-$i = getpos_out(f)$
+i = getPosOut(f)

-Tell the current position of f (not always supported).
+Tell the current position of f (not always supported, may raise exception).

-$i = endpos_out(f)$
+$i = \mathbf{endPosOut}(f)$

-Tell the ending position of f (not always supported).
-For the standard modules TextIO and BinIO, i is an integer equal to the number of elements in the file.
+Tell the ending position of f (not always supported, may raise exception).
 Not always supported (raises Io if not supported on f).

-$setpos_out(f, i)$
+setPosOut(f, i)

-Seek to position i of f (not always supported).
-For the standard modules TextIO and BinIO, i is an integer equal to the number of elements since the beginning of the file.
-Positions correspond 1-1 to elements in the file, and are not in any way abstract.
+Seek to position i of f (not always supported, may raise exception).
+Positions may not correspond 1-1 to elements in the file, but should increase monotonically.

-Any of these functions may raise the Io exception if an operation fails (including close_out if a buffer cannot be flushed).
+Any of these functions may raise the Io exception if an operation fails (including closeOut if a buffer cannot be flushed).